Designing an Area of Emphasis

 How do I get help with figuring out how my credits fit into a possible area of emphasis?

-The Career Development Center can help you with this.
-Call them at (360) 867-6193, or stop by their office at 2153 Library, to set up an intake appointment.
+Academic & Career Advisors can help you with questions about this process.
+Call us at (360) 867-6312, or stop by our office at 2153 Library, to set up an appointment.

 Is having a particular emphasis enough to prepare for grad school in that field?